-The purpose of this document is to describe the response of travelers to the strategies implemented in the Final Blueprint as compared to the No Project and EIR Alternatives.
-Information from the travel model was also used to help assess the performance of each of the Blueprint using the adopted Plan Bay Area 2050 Guiding Principles as a framework.
-This information is described in the materials presented to the Joint MTC Planning Committee with the ABAG Administrative Committee on January 8, 2021, as well as in the Equity and Performance Outcomes handout.
+The purpose of this document is to describe the response of travelers to the strategies implemented in the Plan as compared to the No Project and EIR Alternatives.
+Information from the travel model was also used to help assess the performance of each alternative using the adopted Plan Bay Area 2050 Guiding Principles as a framework.